-5) Type save at the wsadmin prompt to save your changes.

-Note: The authDataAlias is left undefined.
+- 5) Type save at the wsadmin prompt to save your changes. - Note: The authDataAlias is left undefined.
 In practice, the authDataAlias passes at run time to the custom mapping module.
-But using the authDataAlias to look up user ID and password requires the WebSphere Common Configuration Model (WCCM) programming interface, which is not available at this time.
+But using the authDataAlias to look up user ID and password requires the WebSphere Configuration application programming interface (API), which is not available at this time.